• Skip to primary navigation

 About Serrano Peppers

 Serrano peppers are the same deep green color as jalapeños, but smaller and thinner.
 However, don't be fooled by their size, serranos are actually much spicier than jalapeño peppers.
 Just one serrano can add quite a kick to any dish.
-I actually like to keep them on hand to add to recipes like this ground beef stew with jalapeño or my mom's jalapeño salsa when the jalapeños are just not spicy enough.

 How to Make Serrano Pepper Salsa